meghanasree/Automatic-street-light-using-8051/Requirements/readme.md

  - Improves traffic flow

- - This project has the main application in street light control.
+ - This project has the main application in parking system control.

 # Weakness

- - The automatic street light system requires a higher initial investment in comparison to conventional street lights.
+ - The automatic parking system requires a higher initial investment in comparison to conventional parking.

- - Risk of theft of the automatic street light system is relatively higher since they are non-wired & are much expensive.
+ - Risk of theft of the automatic parking system is relatively higher since they are non-wired & are much expensive.

- - Rechargeable batteries of the automatic street light system are required to be replaced a few times.
+ - Rechargeable batteries of the automatic parking system are required to be replaced a few times.

 # Opportunities

- - Business strategy: You will better understand how a smart street lighting solution enables you to successfully meet your business outcomes
+ - Business strategy: You will better understand how a automatic parking system  enables you to successfully meet your business outcomes

- - Technology decisions: You will learn how a smart street lighting solution works to deliver IT and business value
+ - Technology decisions: You will learn how a smart parking system works to deliver IT and business value

 # Threats